Ramona2020/learning-github/Workshop I-III Handouts/Workshop-GitHubIntermediate-b.md

 ---

-Notice that the pull request includes an "@mention" with the my username.
+Notice that the pull request includes an "@mention" with my username.
 That generates an email to the collaborator:

 ---
 <img src="images-2b/pull-request-email.png" style="border:1px solid black">